Help facilitate Peer-Assisted Study Sessions (PASS) and gain unique experience in a professional and personal capacity.

 In addition, you’ll need to:

 There’s a lot to be gained from becoming a PASS facilitator including personal satisfaction, improved organisation and time management, improved learning and the chance to be part of a supportive, enjoyable team environment.
-You’ll also be paid ongoing professional development in group leadership and communication skills, widen your networks on campus, and receive a certificate of recognition when you complete the three-day PASS Assessment Centre.
+You’ll also be paid ongoing professional development in group leadership and communication skills as well as widen your networks on campus.

 Most importantly, the role equips you with skills highly sought after by employers.